-Our tour starts at your hotel from where you will meet our guide.
-We’ll take a taxi to the closest Metro station and then ride the Metro to San Javier station, the gate to Comuna 13.
-Boarding the Metrocable, once developed as an alternative form of public transportation for local residents, we will get to see San Javier from above.
-While floating up the hill and enjoying the view, we’ll learn about how much easier it became for locals to get to work and how much time they can save nowadays because of the Metrocable.
+Your tour starts when our guide picks you up at your hotel to go on a taxi to the closest Metro station and head to San Javier station, the gate to Comuna 13.
+Boarding the Metrocable, an alternative form of public transportation for local residents, you will get to see San Javier from above.
+While floating up the hill and enjoying the view, you will learn about how much this project changed locals' lives.

-Back at the main station, we’ll hop on a bus that takes us near the electric escalators that were built in 2011.
+Back at the main station, you’ll hop on a bus that takes you near the famous electric escalators that were built in 2011.
 They replaced 530 concrete steps and reduced the time for getting up the 384m (1,260ft.) immensely.
-Thanks to this, the complicated social dynamics of what once was another slum gradually turned into a brighter panorama.
+Thanks to innovative changes like this, the complicated social dynamics gradually turned into a brighter panorama.

-Before using the escalators, to immerse ourselves in the slum, we will meet a street artist that was born and brought up there.
-He has been one of the leaders of the artistic movement in the area and has an insider perspective of the transformation of his neighborhood.
-He will show you, through his own murals, key aspects of the history and actuality.
-At some point of the ascent, we will make a small detour and visit a tiny modest museum made by a local initiative that has some pictures of the way the Comuna was before and during Orion operation.
-A violent event that defined the course of this area.
+Through a local guide and the numerous graffiti art displayed at the comuna, you will get to know key aspects of the history and actuality of the place.
+At some point in the ascent, you will make a small detour and visit a small museum made by a local initiative that has pictures of the Comuna before and during Orion operation; A violent event that defined the course of this area.

-Next, we will visit a small coffee shop right at the heart of the Comuna.
-It is an initiative of a group of local entrepreneurs (our local artist makes part of it), who want to make visitors not only to climb the escalators up and down but also stay and hang out at their neighborhood for a while.
-Here we will have some delicious Colombian coffee and say goodbye to the local artist.
+Next, you will visit a small coffee shop right at the heart of the Comuna.
+It is an initiative of a group of local entrepreneurs who want to make visitors stay for a while, hang out, and have a nice time at their neighborhood.
+Here you will have some delicious Colombian coffee and rest while enjoying a great view of Medellín.

-Taking this tour you will support two local initiatives that rely on tourism to survive.
 We can arrange private transportation from and to your hotel for an additional cost.
-The local street artist doesn’t speak English, our guide will serve as translator.
+The local street artist doesn’t speak English, our guide will serve as a translator.
 If you have an academic trip or a larger group, please contact us!
 There are some interesting additions.